CiscoDevNet/wan-automation-examples/meraki/terraform/README.md

 Go to `module` folder.

-Copy `config-example.yaml` to `config.yaml` and fill in parameters.
+Rename `config-example.yaml` to `config.yaml` and fill in parameters.

 Initialize Terraform (this will download provider and module):